sylumer/automators/Sponsors/Pushcut (Sponsor).md

 > Pushcut helps you kick off your automation when it matters.
 Create fine-tuned interactions for HomeKit, Shortcuts, and custom workflows through smart notifications and widgets combined with powerful automation actions.
 >
 > Use HomeKit scenes, shortcuts, online integrations, and web services as notification actions that pop up exactly when they matter to you.
-Trigger these smart notifications from Shortcuts, HomeKit, schedules, locations, iBeacons, online services (like IFTTT, Zapier, Flow, Make, ...), home servers, or anywhere that knows what HTTP is.
+Trigger these smart notifications from Shortcuts, HomeKit, schedules, locations, iBeacons, online services (like IFTTT, Zapier, Flow, [[Make]], ...), home servers, or anywhere that knows what HTTP is.
 >
 > Design beautiful custom widgets and display dynamic information that you can provide using Shortcuts actions, online services or our own API.